GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

    1. [Android](/Android/) mobile application (UI) to join and participate in studies
    1.  [iOS](/iOS/) mobile application (UI) to join and participate in studies

 Each of the components runs in its own Docker container.
 Blob storage, relational databases and a document store provide data management capabilities.
-Centralized logging enables auditing and identity and access control compartmentalizes the flow of data.
+Centralized logging enables auditing, and identity and access control compartmentalizes the flow of data.
 The specific technologies used to fulfil these roles is up to the deploying organization, but in the interest of simplicity, these guides describe an implementation that leverages Google Cloud Platform services.
 The [deployment guide](/deployment/) and individual component [READMEs](/documentation/) provide detailed instructions for how to set up and run the platform using these services.
 You might use one or more of the following cloud technologies:
 - Container deployment
-  -  Google Kubernetes Engine (the Kubernetes approach to deployment is described in the automated [deployment guide](/deployment/))
+  -  [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (the Kubernetes approach to deployment is described in the automated [deployment guide](/deployment/))
-  - Google Compute Engine (the VM approach to deployment is described in the individual component [READMEs](/documentation/))
+  - [Compute Engine](https://cloud.google.com/compute) (the VM approach to deployment is described in the individual component [READMEs](/documentation/))
 - Blob storage
   - [Cloud Storage](https://cloud.google.com/storage) buckets for (1) study content and (2) participant consent forms
 - Relational database